 Relationship to CIT/ICES Strategic Focus

-Atomistic simulation of LUC materials fits directly into CIT’s nanotechnology initiative.
+Atomistic simulation of large unit cell materials fits directly into CIT’s nanotechnology initiative.
 This project is aligned with ICES’s Center for Multiscale Modeling for Engineering Materials (CM2EM) and Center for Nano-enabled Device and Energy Technologies (CNXT), both of which McGaughey is affiliated with.
 The work provides a compelling example of multi-scale modeling by demonstrating how classical-level (Molecular and Lattice Dynamics) simulations can inform quantum-level (ab-initio) simulations, maximizing the impact of both.

 Present and Future Funding

-Preliminary funding for this project was through the PITA grant “Multi-scale modeling of phase change materials,” with Jason Larkin as the supported graduate student.
+Preliminary funding for this project was through a CIT Dean’s fellowship and the PITA grant “Multi-scale modeling of phase change materials,” with Jason Larkin as the supported graduate student.
 He does not have support in place for the 2010-2011 academic year.

 The Dowd fellowship will enable the team to complete the development of interatomic potentials for a wide range of Ge-Sb-Te materials.
 With these interatomic potentials in hand, the team will be competitive for funding from NSF’s Thermal Transport Processes (ENG-CBET) and Electronics, Photonics & Device Technologies (ENG-ECCS) programs, SRC’s Device Sciences – Modeling and Simulation program (a call will open in Spring 2011), and CMU’s DSSC.
 The team will collaborate with CMU’s Jim Bain (ECE, DSSC), who does experimental work on PCM materials and devices and Jon Malen (ME), who thermally characterizes micro- and nanoscale materials and devices.
 Together, they will apply for funding from NSF’s Interdisciplinary Research (IDR) program.